datacarpentry/openrefine-socialsci/setup.md

 > ## Data
 >
-> The data for this lesson is a part of the Data Carpentry Social Sciences workshop.
+> The data for this lesson is a part of the Data Carpentry Social Sciences
-> It is a teaching version of the Studying African Farmer-Led Irrigation (SAFI) database.
+> workshop.
+It is a teaching version of the Studying African Farmer-Led
-> The SAFI dataset represents interviews of farmers in two countries
+> Irrigation (SAFI) database.
+The SAFI dataset represents interviews of farmers
-> in eastern sub-Saharan Africa (Mozambique and Tanzania).
-These
+> in two countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
-> interviews were conducted between November 2016 and June 2017 and
+> These interviews were conducted between November 2016 and June 2017 and probed
-> probed household features (e.g. construction materials used, number
+> household features (e.g. construction materials used, number of household
-> of household members), agricultrual practices (e.g. water usage),
+> members), agricultural practices (e.g. water usage), and assets (e.g. number
-> and assets (e.g. number and types of livestock).
+> and types of livestock).
 >
 > The data used in this lesson
 > is a subset of the teaching version that has been intentionally 'messed up'